by B. S. Eliud Acrewe

 reminding us of Adam’s curse, as we proceed beyond

-the roses and euonymus, in wakening at dawn.
+the roses and euonymus, the wakening at dawn.

 Across the meadow’s length, the stridulating, crickets chirp,